1995–96 Toronto Raptors season

 In the 1995 NBA expansion draft, the Raptors selected veteran players like B.J.
 Armstrong, Oliver Miller, Willie Anderson, Tony Massenburg, Ed Pinckney, Žan Tabak, Acie Earl and John Salley.
 However, Armstrong refused to play for the Raptors, and was traded to the Golden State Warriors in exchange for second-year forward Carlos Rogers and Victor Alexander.
 The team also signed free agents, former All-Star guard Alvin Robertson, and three-point specialist Tracy Murray.
-The Raptors received the seventh overall pick in the 1995 NBA draft, and selected point guard Damon Stoudamire from the University of Arizona.
-The team also hired Brendan Malone as their first head coach.
+The Raptors received the seventh overall pick in the 1995 NBA draft, and selected point guard Damon Stoudamire from the University of Arizona, and also hired Brendan Malone as their first ever head coach.

 In their NBA regular season debut on November 3, 1995, the Raptors defeated the New Jersey Nets at the SkyDome, 94–79, but went on a 7-game losing streak afterwards, and held a 13–34 record at the All-Star break.
-At midseason, the team traded Anderson and Alexander to the New York Knicks in exchange for Doug Christie, and then traded Massenburg and Pinckney to the Philadelphia 76ers in exchange for second-year forward Sharone Wright, while Salley was released to free agency and signed with the Chicago Bulls.
-The Raptors finished their inaugural season last place in the Central Division with a 21–61 record.
+At mid-season, the team traded Anderson, and Alexander to the New York Knicks in exchange for Doug Christie, and then traded Massenburg, and Pinckney to the Philadelphia 76ers in exchange for second-year forward Sharone Wright, while Salley was released to free agency, and later on signed with the Chicago Bulls.
+The Raptors finished their inaugural season in last place in the Central Division with a record of 21 wins and 61 losses.